iancondoit/MultiMind/README.md

 - Each project directory includes AI onboarding instructions
 - AI agents can understand their role in the larger system
 - Communication protocols for cross-project coordination are standardized
+- Completion reporting process for notifying the PM of completed phases

+## Example Use Case

+MultiMind is designed for situations where multiple components need to work together as part of a larger system:

+- **Data Processing Pipeline**: One project generates data, another processes it, and a third visualizes the results
+- **Microservices Architecture**: Multiple services each with a specific responsibility that need to interact
+- **AI Systems**: Components for data preparation, model training, inference, and user interface working together

+The system ensures that all components understand their responsibilities, interfaces, and dependencies.

+## Extending MultiMind

+To use MultiMind for your own projects:

+1. Fork this repository
+2. Create your own projects with `./multimind.py init ProjectName`
+3. Update the configuration in `MultiMindPM/config.json`
+4. Create appropriate directives and roadmaps for your projects
+5. Follow the established protocols for handoffs and completion reporting

 ## License